Wanke15/Bow-CountVector-TFIDF-WordVector/README.md

 # Bow-CountVector-TFIDF-WordVector
-Text classification using Keras to build model and based on Bow, CountVector, Tfidf and WordVector
+Text classification using Keras to build model and based on Bow, CountVector, Tfidf and WordVector features